ChenxiQ/ECE5775_Final_Project/README.md

 ⚠️ Warning ⚠️ Remember to download the source code from `master` branch.
 Due to the size limitation for source code upload on CMS, the MNIST dataset and modified Xillybus `zedboard_project_f.tgz` cannot be uploaded.
 Rembember to add file `zedboard_project_f.tgz` to root directory of the project if using our CMS submission.

 This directory includes 3 implementation includes PCA image compression.
+It requires Vivado HLS 2016.

 ## `./codesign_svd2x2`